ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

 These are all the data required for a training.

 ### Build the Docker images

+UCloud provides a pre-built docker image for training: objdetect-train-gpu-tf16.
+You can use the following code to pull it:

+	sudo docker pull uhub.ucloud.cn/uai_demo/tf-objdetect-train-gpu-tf16:latest

+Or you can do the following to build on your own.
 We provide the basic Dockerfile to build the docker image for training object-detection model written as:

     From uhub.service.ucloud.cn/uaishare/gpu_uaitrain_ubuntu-16.04_python-2.7.6_tensorflow-1.6.0:v1.0